stokito/fortress-lang/README.txt

 lutx.fss: Naive dense LU decomposition.
 Demonstrates how to define new subclasses of Array2.

-mm.fss, mm64.fss, mm64x.fss: Matrix multiplication by recursive
-decomposition.
-The library routine for matrix multiplication uses a similar cache-oblivious multiplication routine.
+conjGrad.fss: Conjugate gradient, including the snapshot from the NAS CG benchmark that you've seen in many Fortress talks.
+Uses the Sparse library for sparse matrices and vectors.

 sudoku.fss: Solve a simple sudoku by elimination.
 Includes a tree-based set implementation.

+aStar.fss: Generic A* search, accompanied by a specific instance for solving sudoku that cannot be solved by elimination alone.

+Lambda.fss: A simple interpreter for the lambda calculus that permits top-level binding and reduces to both WNHF and NF.
+If you're curious how to parse text using the Fortress libraries, you should look here (it's presently far more painful than we'd like).

 COMPONENTS

 Fortress currently lacks a full-blown component system.
-All the code in your Fortress program should reside in API and compponent file pairs.
+All the code in your Fortress program should reside in API and component file pairs.
-If you take a look at the Fortress programs in ProjectFortress/tests/ or ProjectFortress/demos/ SpecData/examples, you'll see that they have the same overall structure:
+If you take a look at the Fortress programs in ProjectFortress/tests/, ProjectFortress/demos/, or SpecData/examples, you'll see that they have the same overall structure: